Team-Micras/micras_simulation/README.md

 docker compose run test
 ```

-After runnint the command above, a terminal will be opened, and you can run the tests using the following command:
+After running the command above, a terminal will be opened, and you can run the tests using the following command:

 ```bash
 ros2 launch micras_simulation micras.launch.xml name:=[test_name]